-Nonagenarian Iris Apfel is one of fashion’s most instantaneously recognisable tastemakers.
+Nonagenarian Iris Apfel (née Barrel) is one of fashion’s most instantaneously recognisable tastemakers.
 She has been the subject of several museum exhibitions, a coffee-table book, a documentary and even a campaign for MAC cosmetics.

 Often colourful, always interesting, the bespectacled New Yorker's popularity was once a rare exception to fashion’s love of youth.
 However, things are changing, and that is in no small part due to the wit, taste and intellect of Apfel, who has described herself as "the world's oldest living teenager."

 Apfel studied art history at New York University and attended art school at the University of Wisconsin.
 As a young woman, Apfel worked for Women's Wear Daily and the interior designer Elinor Johnson.
 She has also acted as an assistant to illustrator Robert Goodman.

 In 1948, she married Carl Apfel.
 Two years later they launched the textile firm Old World Weavers and ran it until they retired in 1992.
 Apfel once described her textile designs as “classic but over the top” to the London Evening Standard.

 Apfel has taken part in several design projects, including work at the White House for nine presidents: Truman, Eisenhower, Nixon, Kennedy, Johnson, Carter, Reagan, and Clinton.